liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/01-supporting-workflow-status/01-setting-guestbook-status.markdown

 # Setting the Guestbook Status

-Before now, the status of all added guestbooks was set automatically to approved.
-Now you'll set it to draft, because that's what @product@'s workflow framework needs.
+Before now, you set the status of all added guestbooks to approved in the service layer.
+Now you'll set it to draft and pass it to the workflow framework.

 1. From `guestbook-service`, open `GuestbookLocalServiceImpl` and add the status fields below the existing setter methods in the `addGuestbook`